Battle of Quiberon Bay: Battle

-Conflans was faced with a choice, to fight in his current disadvantageous position in high seas and a "very violent" WNW wind, or take up a defensive position in Quiberon Bay and dare Hawke to come into the labyrinth of shoals and reefs.
+De Brienne was faced with a choice, to fight in his current disadvantageous position in high seas and a "very violent" WNW wind, or take up a defensive position in Quiberon Bay and dare Hawke to come into the labyrinth of shoals and reefs.
 About 9 am Hawke gave the signal for general chase along with a new signal for the first 7 ships to form a line ahead and, in spite of the weather and the dangerous waters, set full sail.
-By 2.30 Conflans rounded Les Cardinaux, the rocks at the end of the Quiberon peninsula that give the battle its name in French.
+By 2.30 de Brienne rounded Les Cardinaux, the rocks at the end of the Quiberon peninsula that give the battle its name in French.
 The first shots were heard as he did so, although Sir John Bentley in Warspite claimed that they were fired without his orders.
 However the British were starting to overtake the rear of the French fleet even as their van and centre made it to the safety of the bay.